-- Culture of violence and aggressive behavior in sports
+- Culture of violence and aggressive behavior in sports.

-- History of accepted aggressive coaching styles

-- Male bonding and group loyalty
+- Male bonding and group loyalty.

-- Sexualization and subordination of women in male team sports
+- Sexualization and subordination of women in male team sports.

-- Approval of sexist language and attitudes
+- Approval of sexist language and attitudes.

-- Perception of "groupie culture"
+- Perception of "groupie culture."

-- Sense of celebrity
+- Celebrity sense.

-- Entitlement
+- Entitlement.

 MANAGING DATING RELATIONSHIPS AMONG TEAMMATES